 With over 35 years of litigation experience, Irvin has acted as counsel in a vast number of areas including: shareholders’ rights and remedies, applications for injunctive relief and judicial review, wrongful dismissal, defamation, corporate and commercial disputes, international litigation, including jurisdictional disputes, negligence and tort claims, sexual abuse litigation, real property litigation including commercial development disputes and commercial leasing disputes, pension and employment benefits disputes, prosecution and defence of solicitors’ negligence and professional malpractice claims, and environmental litigation.

 Irvin has a particular interest and experience with clients in the automotive industry and Ontario’s wine industry, both grape-growers, and wineries.

 In addition, he is the head of the firm’s Automotive practice group, VehicuLAW. (www.vehiculaw.com)

-Irvin has also achieved success on behalf of financial institutions, including a judgment of the Court of Appeal allowing his lender client to recover its funds where its mortgage was discharged in error notwithstanding that the provisions of the Registry Act appeared to dictate the opposite result.
+Irvin has also achieved success on behalf of financial institutions, including a judgment of the Court of Appeal allowing his lender client to recover its funds where its mortgage was discharged in error even though the provisions of the Registry Act appeared to dictate the opposite result.

 Irvin’s experience in environmental litigation includes having acted for a financial institution whose mortgage security was impaired by toxic chemicals emanating from a neighbouring property.

 Irvin has substantial experience with litigation of an international nature.
-Irvin routinely handles numerous matters for companies based in the Unites States and the United Kingdom.
+Irvin routinely handles numerous matters for companies based in the United States and the United Kingdom.

-Irvin also serves as a co-chair of the litigation section of Meritas worldwide.
-He has been very active throughout his career as an author and lecturer on litigation practice related matters.
+Irvin also serves as a co-chair of the litigation section of Meritas Law Firms Worldwide.
+He has been very active throughout his career as an author and lecturer on litigation practice-related matters.

 Year of Call: 1980